 If you are looking for an alternative to the apartment buildings downtown or to find a roommate, we encourage our incoming 1L students to join the Maryland Carey Law Class of 2026/2027 Facebook Group.
 Additionally, several incoming students created groups on other social media outlets to find law school roommates.
 You can also visit the UMB Housing Classifieds Facebook page and UMB Housing Classifieds website.

 If you haven’t already done so, create your UMID.
 You should have been notified already that an electronic identity (UMID) has been created for you in UMB’s system, which has allowed you to access SURFS.

-You should have also received instructions and information about setting up your UMB e-mail account.
+You will receive instructions and information about setting up your UMB e-mail account in late June.
 You can find information about Office365 on the Center for Information Technology Services page on the UMB website.
-If you don't receive instructions on creating your UMB e-mail account by late June, please email the Office of Admissions at firstname.lastname@example.org.
+If you don't receive instructions on creating your UMB e-mail account by early July, please email the Office of Admissions at email@example.com.

 You must have a UMID and password to access our registration system and to access Blackboard, where class assignments will be posted in August.
 If you have not created your “@umaryland.edu” email account, you will be unable to access assignments and other information on Blackboard at that time.

 Beginning in August, all official communications from the University and from the law school will be sent to your @umaryland.edu address.
 If you have questions about how to create your UMID and email account, please contact the Office of Admissions at firstname.lastname@example.org or 410.706.3492.